lanceajiro/shin-apis/README.md

 # Contributing & credits

-This project is based on Rynn’s REST API UI design — special thanks to [https://github.com/rynn-k](https://github.com/rynn-k) for the original project.
-The repository `Shin-API-UI` is an adaptation and extension by `ajirodesu`.
+This project is based on Rynn’s UI design — special thanks to [https://github.com/rynn-k](https://github.com/rynn-k) for the original project.
+The repository `Shin-API-UI-V2` is an adaptation and extension by `ajirodesu`.

 Contributing guidelines: